 An application for leave to apply to the Court for an order that a company be wound up in insolvency may be made at the same time as the application for an order that the company be wound up in insolvency is made.

 5.4 Affidavit in support of application for winding-up (Corporations Act s.
-459P, s.462 and s.464)
+459P, 462 & 464)

 (1) The affidavit in support of an originating process seeking an order that a company be wound up must be made by the plaintiff or by a person with the authority of the plaintiff or plaintiffs.